Urethane Bowling Balls: Why, When and How…

 Hook Capability

-One thing about urethane bowling balls is that the shiny yet patterned finish on the ball creates friction.
+One thing about urethane bowling balls is that the shiny yet patterned finish creates friction.
 This friction is in full fledge when the ball comes in contact with the bowling lane.

 This friction allows you to maneuver the ball according to your liking.
 You can get into nooks and splits and get the ball to curve.
 This ball is more beneficial for strikes because of the better hooking capability.